After a funeral for your loved one that passed, you and your family may want to send out thank-you note cards to express your gratitude.

-I appreciate the sympathy card, note, and flowers you sent when [person’s name] passed away.
-You’ve always been a thoughtful person and I’m glad that you are in my life.
+#2 I appreciate the sympathy card, note, and flowers you sent when [Person’s name] passed away.
+You’ve always been a thoughtful person, and I’m glad that you are in my life.
 I am grateful for your support during this difficult time.

-Thank you for the beautiful card and sharing your story of when your sister passed away.
-Losing my sister has been very hard and your words provided comfort.
+#3 Thank you for the beautiful card and for sharing your story of when your sister passed away.
+Losing my sister has been very hard, and your words provided comfort.
 Thanks for being there for me!

-You are such a strong, loving person.
+#5 You are such a strong, loving person.
 Thank you for helping me when my dad died.
-I am glad you came over to make sure I was actually eating the food that was being dropped off by others.
+I am glad you came over to make sure I was eating the food dropped off by others.
 I am grateful for your support.

-Thank you for being my best friend and being there once again when I needed help.
-The funeral went as well as a funeral could go and I was thankful to have you by my side.
+#6 Thank you for being my best friend and being there once again when I needed help.
+The funeral went as well as a funeral could go, and I was thankful to have you by my side.
 And, I appreciate the cards and phone calls checking on me.

-- Sometimes donations can be made to an organization in lieu of flowers.
+Sometimes funeral donations are made to an organization in lieu of flowers.
 The organization could be Hospice or the local Humane Society.
 It will be whatever the deceased requested.
-The donations are usually dropped off at the funeral home.

 Dear [person’s name],